ThobesForBros/Crime-and-Punishment/README.md

-# Crime-and-Punishment
-Crime and Punishment -  Fyodor Dostoevsky: my thoughts, ideas, opinons, and just writing about this art!
+# Crime and Punishment by Fyodor Dostoevsky